TABLE OF CONTENTS

 Merchant Cash Advance

 The merchant cash advance is ideal for small businesses that process credit card transactions.
 After applying, the business owner will receive a sum of cash almost immediately.
 Repayment options vary by provider, however, daily repayment is the most common.
-This means every time a customer pays with their credit card, the owner and lender each receive a percentage of those sales until the advance is paid in full.
+This means every time a customer pays with their credit card, the owner and lender each receives a percentage of those sales until the advance is paid in full.
 This type of advance typically depends on credit card processing and can be set up with your existing merchant services provider.

 It’s important to know interest rates may fluctuate depending on the provider, so, it’s vital to shop around for a trustworthy provider.